King of the Four Corners: Background (2900–2334 BC)

-Sumerian Kings of the Four Corners (2334–2004 BC)
+Akkadian and Sumerian Kings of the Four Corners (2334–2004 BC)

 Sargon, king of Akkad, unified Lower and Upper Mesopotamia, creating the first true Mesopotamian empire.
 Though Sargon most commonly used the title "King of Akkad" (šar māt Akkadi), he also introduced the more boastful title of šar kiššatim ("King of Everything" or "King of the Universe"), used prominently by his successors.
 The title of "King of the Four Corners of the World" is first attested to have been used by the Akkadian king Naram-Sin, the grandson of Sargon of Akkad and the fourth ruler of the Akkadian Empire.
 Naram-Sin also proclaimed himself to be a living god (the first Mesopotamian king to do so), making his capital of Akkad not only the political but also the religious center of the empire.
 It is possible that Naram-Sin might have been inspired to claim the title following his conquest of the city Ebla, in which quadripartite divisions of the world and the universe were prominent parts of the city's ideology and beliefs.

 The title of King of the Four Corners suggests that Naram-Sin viewed himself not merely as a Mesopotamian ruler but as a universal ruler who happened to conform to the usual Mesopotamian royal traditions, the monarch of a new empire that not only incorporated the city-states of Mesopotamia but the lands beyond as well.
 In particular, art made during the period starts to incorporate previously unseen objects such as highland plants and animals and mountains, previously seen as highly foreign objects.
 Their increasing appearance in art suggests that they were seen as belonging to the empire of Akkad as much as everything else did.
 It is possible that šar kiššatim referred to the authority to govern the cosmological realm whilst "King of the Four Corners" referred to the authority to govern the terrestrial.
 Eitherway, the implication of these titles was that the Mesopotamian king was the king of the entire world.